 - Gutermann 865 is the author's standard gold thread for TOS sashes and braid.

-- Tie the sash around your waist as it will actually be worn.
+- Tie the sash around the waist as it will actually be worn.
 If necessary, mark and cut it down to the desired length, plus one inch (1") for two hems.
 (This step is being performed after sewing down the edges, which can permanently stretch out the fabric to a longer length than it maintained prior to hemming.)

 - Only if constructing a male officer's sash, cut the ends on 45° angles — otherwise skip to the next step.
 The correct configuration of the angle cuts is shown in the photo below.